bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     Temporarily block user access to project.
 Only available for superusers.
     This will block all non-superuser access to the project's UI and REST API views in SODAR.
 Project iRODS collections will remain accessible.
+Display public category statistics
+    Display top level category statistics to all users.
+Only available for superusers in top level categories.
+Toggling this enables everyone regardless of roles to see the readme and general statistics about projects under the category.
+The users will not gain any other rights to the category without having roles explicitly granted to them.

 When creating a new project, the following fields are also included: